 It’s interesting how this film plays with the concept of fact and fiction—a truly fitting dichotomy as Alan, the playwright, narrates this film.
 The Lady in the Van has two points of view, both being Alan; one experiences his encounters with Mary as the other writes them down as he relives them.
 The two coexist in a single narrative and interact with one another as if they were twins, which I initially thought they were.
 This concept actually ends up working to the film’s advantage, Alan often time relives his encounters with Mary through fiction as a way to emphasize the true depth of their relationship, a piece of artistic license that only works to benefit the story.

 In the tradition of upbeat British comedies, The Lady in the Van can and probably should go down as something of a noteworthy addition to a genre that has experienced a bimonthly deficit of actual comedy.
 Perhaps more defined than the film’s humor are its qualities as a docudrama.
 While its flaws are still there, The Lady in the Van ultimately features melancholic and tragic depiction of guilt and stifled artistic expression beneath a thin veneer of Smith’s iconic wisecracks and crude gags.
-If somewhat unpolished and at times dramatically unreceptive, The Lady in the Van gives us a style that works.
+If slightly unpolished and dramatically unreceptive, The Lady in the Van still yields an undeniable, if deceptive, charm.
 How and why it works is reliant on the affectionate relationship between the actors and the script.